Macrometacorp/docs/docs/photoniq/functions/functions-quickstart.md

 ## Creating a function

-1. With the Functions CLI installed, create a new function named `testFunction`  with the `faas new` command:
+1. With the PhotonIQ Functions CLI installed, create a new function named `testFunction`  with the `faas new` command:

 ```bash
 faas new testFunction